Our verdict

 Smooth steps, anyone?

-According to one expert, the heel-to-toe transition "feels pretty damn smooth."
-He explains that this is because the heel and the tip of the forefoot have a "crazy curve shape", allowing each step to just glide smoothly.
-There is also a lot of forefoot flex, further smoothening out the strides.
+The heel-to-toe transition in this shoe feels pretty damn smooth.
+This is thanks to the heel and the tip of the forefoot having a crazy curved shape, which allows each of our steps to just glide smoothly.
+There is also a lot of forefoot flex, further smoothening out our strides.

-Another avid reviewer agrees.
-He says that this shoe is not clunky at all, and this is going to help you to be even quicker on your feet.
+This shoe is not clunky at all, and it helps us to be even quicker on our feet.

 Indeed, the Giannis Immortality 2 is much bendier than the rest of the basketball shoes in our lab.
-Measuring the shoe's resistance as we bend it to a 90-degree angle, we found that it is 27% more flexible than the average.
+Measuring the shoe's resistance as we bent it to a 90-degree angle, we found that it was 27% more flexible than the average.

 Disclaimer: We repeat the gauge measurement four times and calculate the average.
 The video shows one of the takes we made.